sverweij/vcodeowners/README.md

 ### virtual-teams.json

 A valid YAML file that contains a list of teams and their members.
-Update it whenever you have new team members and run `npx virtual-code-owners` to keep CODEOWNERS current.
+Update it whenever you have new team members and run `vcodeowners` to keep CODEOWNERS current.

 ```yaml